 Pupils learn stories from the Bible and other Faiths.

 They also acquire knowledge of special places, practices, festivals and the role of key figures.
-Children get opportunities to visit various places of worship form all faiths and have various faith leaders and practitioners visit school.

 At Horton Kirby Church of England Primary School, pupils will